dmd-program/dmd-100/topics/narrative_structure.md

 # Stories and structure

 A story is a sequence of events and can be temporal (conceptual) or spatial (physical).
-A story is expressed through narration.
+A story (sequence of events) is expressed through narration.
 A narrative is a method of telling a story and is tangible.
-We know that a narrative is tangible, because we can perceive the telling of stories.
-This method could be A narrative structure orders or disorders the events of a story for the audience, and combines those events with plot.
+We know that a narrative is tangible because we can perceive the telling of stories.
+A narrative structure orders or disorders the events of a story for the audience, and combines those events with plot.
 A linear narrative is chronological, whereas a non-linear narrative is non-chronological.

 - Story: A sequence of events.
 Can occur spatially or temporally.
 - Narrative: Method of telling story.
 Method of combining events and plot.
 Can exist without story.
 Can exist without plot.